Zeta Psi: History

-1847 to 1860: formation
+1847–1860: formation

 On June 1, 1847, three students at New York University established Zeta Psi fraternity in a New York City bungalow.
 Its founders were John Bradt Yates Sommers, William Henry Dayton and John Moon Skillman.
-These men formed the core of the first chapter, Phi, but Dayton left New York due to poor health shortly and died within the year.
+These men formed the core of the first chapter, Phi, but Dayton left New York due to poor health shortly after and died within the year.

 The fraternity established a second chapter, Zeta, at Williams College.
 The Delta chapter was founded at Rutgers University later that year.
 Three chapters followed in 1850: Omicron (now Omicron Epsilon) at Princeton University, Sigma at the University of Pennsylvania, and Chi at Colby College in Waterville, Maine.
 The first Alpha chapter was founded in 1852 at Dickinson College in, but members met resistance from the administration, and the chapter became inactive in 1872.

-1860 to 1864: American Civil War
+1860–1864: American Civil War

-During the Civil War, of Zeta Psi halted as campuses rallied for war and sent companies of soldiers to battle.
+During the Civil War, the operation of Zeta Psi halted as campuses rallied for war and sent companies of soldiers to battle.
 At the outbreak of war, the Upsilon chapter at the University of North Carolina was the only chapter of in the Southern states.
 The Grand Chapter of Zeta Psi held a special meeting in early July 1862 where it adopted a resolution of unity: "while we many differ in political sentiment with those of our Brothers who are courageously battling for principles which they deem right, no disaster shall separate them from the union of Tau Kappa Phi."

 The brothers of Upsilon replied by letter: